mdn/content/files/en-us/web/css/css_functions/index.md

 - {{cssxref("easing-function#cubic_b%C3%A9zier_easing_function", "cubic-bezier()")}}
   - : Easing function that defines a cubic Bézier curve.
 - {{cssxref("easing-function#step_easing_function", "steps()")}}
-  - : Iteration along `n` stops along the transition, displaying each stop for equal lengths of time.
+  - : Iteration along a specified number of stops along the transition, displaying each stop for equal lengths of time.

 ## Animation functions